 Mediterranean Archaeology is a peer-reviewed annual open to contributors from any country and publishes papers in English, French, German, and Italian.

 All submissions should be directly sent to the editor via email.
-For details, please see the below author guidelines.
+Authors are welcome to submit manuscripts even before they comply with our guidelines.